MicrosoftDocs/windows-dev-docs/windows-apps-src/input-and-devices/speech-recognition.md

     The web-search grammar, like a dictation grammar, contains a large number of words and phrases that a user might say.
 However, it is optimized to recognize terms that people typically use when searching the web.

     **Note**  Because predefined dictation and web-search grammars can be large, and because they are online (not on the device), performance might not be as fast as with a custom grammar installed on the device.

     These predefined grammars can be used to recognize up to 10 seconds of speech input and require no authoring effort on your part.
 However, they do require a connection to a network.

-    To use web-service constraints, speech input and dictation support must be enabled in **Settings** by turning on the "Get to know me" option in the Settings -&gt; Privacy -&gt; Speech, inking, and typing page.
+    To use web-service constraints, speech input and dictation support must be enabled in **Settings** by turning on the "Get to know me" option in the Settings -> Privacy -> Speech, inking, and typing page.

-    Here, we show how to test whether speech input is enabled and open the Settings -&gt; Privacy -&gt; Speech, inking, and typing page, if not.
+    Here, we show how to test whether speech input is enabled and open the Settings -> Privacy -> Speech, inking, and typing page, if not.

     First, we initialize a global variable (HResultPrivacyStatementDeclined) to the HResult value of 0x80045509.
 See [Exception handling for in C\# or Visual Basic](https://msdn.microsoft.com/library/windows/apps/dn532194).

-    ```    CSharp
+    ```csharp
     private static uint HResultPrivacyStatementDeclined = 0x80045509;
     ```

     We then catch any standard exceptions during recogntion and test if the [**HResult**](https://msdn.microsoft.com/library/windows/apps/br206579) value is equal to the value of the HResultPrivacyStatementDeclined variable.
 If so, we display a warning and call `await Windows.System.Launcher.LaunchUriAsync(new Uri("ms-settings:privacy-accounts"));` to open the Settings page.

-    ```    CSharp
+    ```csharp
     catch (Exception exception)
     {
       // Handle the speech privacy policy error.